 Tom and Pam Tharp have been missionaries with Mission Aviation Fellowship for over 30 years.
 Joining MAF in 1989, they have served in Zaire (now the Democratic Republic of the Congo), Mali, East Kalimantan, Indonesia and currently at MAF’s headquarters in Nampa, Idaho.
 Tom began his service with MAF as an Avionics Technician working in the jungle of Zaire.
 His duties included installing and maintaining the radios in the aircraft, as well as the radios used by other missionaries to communicate with the aircraft.
-Tom currently manages the Purchasing and Shipping department at headquarters, where he still helps with the repair of radios returned from the field.
+Tom currently serves in the Purchasing and Shipping department at headquarters, where he still helps with the repair of radios returned from the field.

 Pam’s ministry has included flight following, shopping for interior families, hospitality and accountant assistant.
 In 2011-2012, Pam and Tom served in Tarakan, East Kalimantan where Pam taught the children of the MAF families.
 Pam was a local school teacher for 19 years.